 Commercial licensing provides for the use of Visual Crossing Weather Data by businesses for commercial purposes which includes the right to display data for public facing websites as well as internal corporate usage.

-Only the licensing for commercial usage at the Enterprise licensing level includes the ability for enterprise data and retrieval systems to store and share raw weather data in relational databases, business systems or other applications.
+Only the licensing for commercial usage at the Corporate licensing level includes the ability for enterprise data and retrieval systems to store and share raw weather data in relational databases, business systems or other applications.

 Commercial entities are not allowed to use the Free licensing level as it is intended only for personal use only.